dwhyt/dota_api/README.md

 Next run a container instance of the images using the second command in "commands.txt"

+Example queries for leaderboard: http://localhost:42744/leaderboard/<list of account ids separated by ",">/<date in "YYYY-MM-DD" format>
+OR
+http://localhost:42744/leaderboard/<list of account ids separated by ",">/<"last_week" or "last_month" or "last_year" or "all_time">

-Example queries for leaderboard: http://localhost:42744/leaderboard/250544263, 190258756, 237578577, 302429528/2021-12-04
+http://localhost:42744/leaderboard/250544263, 190258756, 237578577, 302429528/2021-12-04
 http://localhost:42744/leaderboard/250544263,190258756,237578577,302429528/last_week
 http://localhost:42744/leaderboard/250544263,190258756,237578577,302429528/last_month